• Skip to primary navigation

 • About the author

-*HS classification can be effective with ImageSearch on world customs ruling database
+*HS classification can be easier with ImageSearch on world customs ruling database

-The method is described in Amazon Kindle book "ImageSearch for HS classification"
+The method is described in "ImageSearch for HS classification"

 How “Locking pliers” is classified under HS code

-2020-03-28 by Taichi Kawazoe
+2020-03-28 By Taichi Kawazoe

 In order to reduce supply chain costs, proper HS Tariff Classification needs to be